osmandapp/docs/content/osmand/personal/favorites.md

 ### Searching

-The first is search function, where user can search needed favorites from all Favorites list.
+The first is search function, where user can search needed Favorites from all Favorites list.

 ![Searching menu Favorite android](/assets/images/personal/searching_favorites_menu_android.png)